Here is a helpful list of the very best things to do in Italy with kids.

-One of the best ways to find out all there is to know about a particular Italian city or a certain facet of it is to join a guided tour and/or hire independently a professional guide.
+One of the best ways to find out all there is to know about a particular Italian city or a certain facet of it is to join a guided tour.
+Alternatively, you can hire independently a professional guide.
 Italy has stringent training programs for its tourist guides.
 They not only need to know several languages but they also must have an incredibly deep knowledge of the local history, art, and culture.

 There are three ways to go about it:

-- You can hire a professional guide, let them know what you want to see and then they will tailor a tour to meet your and your kids’ interests and expectations.
-You will need to pay the guide’s hourly or daily fee, depending on how long you want to use their services for.
+- You can hire a professional guide.
+Let them know what you want to see and then they will tailor a tour to meet your and your kids’ interests and expectations.
+You will need to pay the guide’s hourly or daily fee, depending on how long you want to use their services.
 It can be a pricey option but it’s money well-spent as the guide will organise a bespoke itinerary and show you exactly what you want to see.

-- You can join a guided tour organised by a larger sightseeing agency.
+- You can join a guided tour organised by a tour operator.
 There are hundreds of tours held daily all over Italy.
-To see what’s available, have a look at one of these sites: Musement, Viator, and TourScanner.
+To see what’s available, read reviews left by people who had booked a particular tour, and make your choice, have a look at Viator and GetYourGuide.

-While we mostly love to explore new destinations by ourselves, on occasion we happily joined guided tours in Italy to learn about particular traditions and customs from true locals.
-For example, a few years ago, we did a guided tour of Venice.
+While we as a family mostly love to explore new destinations by ourselves, on occasion we happily joined guided tours in Italy to learn about particular traditions and customs from true locals.
+For example, a few years ago, we did a fantastic guided tour of Venice.
 It was specifically tailored to children and introduced them to the secrets and stories of the Venetian Carnival.
-Led by Arlecchino, we walked all over the city and stopped at iconic Carnival spots to find out the stories behind them.
+Led by Arlecchino, we walked all over the city and stopped at iconic spots to find out the Carnival stories behind them.

 The children had a lot of fun and were active participants in the exploration.
 The tour was in Italian and it was organised by a local company called Park View Viaggi.
 Otherwise, for Venice, I can also recommend the guides Luisella Romeo from See Venice (tours offered in English and German) and Erika Cornali from When in Venice (tours offered in English and Japanese).
 If they are busy on the dates when you will be there, then have a look at Best Venice Guides – a directory of the best tour guides in the city of water.

-7. Let Your Kids Run Around a Historical Italian Square
+7. Let Your Kids Run Around a Historic Italian Square

-Italian kids love running and playing on these large historical squares.
-While their parents sit in the nearest cafe sipping a cold coffee-based drink or an aperitivo, their kids have fun running around, chasing a ball, riding their bikes, and making friends with other children.
+Italian kids love to run and play on these large historic squares.
+While their parents sit in the nearest cafe sipping a cold coffee-based drink or an aperitivo, the kids have fun running around, chasing a ball, riding their bikes, and making friends with other children.

 Let your kids partake in this centuries-old ritual of kids coming together to be free under the watchful eye of their parents.
 It is an extraordinary experience to be able to run around and have fun surrounded by some of the world’s most beautiful historic architecture.

-In Vicenza – where we happily spent six years – don’t miss the grand Piazza dei Signori.
-Lined up by imposing buildings by Andrea Palladio – the originator of the Palladian style – the square is a stunning sight at any time of the day but it really comes to life in the early summer evenings.
+In Vicenza – where we spent six years – don’t miss the grand Piazza dei Signori.
+Flanked by imposing buildings by Andrea Palladio – the originator of the Palladian architectural style – the square is a stunning sight at any time of the day but it really comes to life in the early summer evenings.

 8. Learn About Authentic Italian Food and Then Cook Some With Your Kids

-The world is crazy for Italian food and visiting Italy is a great opportunity to taste and learn about the local food in its most authentic form.
+Italian food is popular all over the world.
+Visiting Italy is a great opportunity to taste many different Italian dishes and to learn about them in the most authentic way.